Ballcapz/ballcapz-dev/src/pages/blog/learning-javascript/index.md

 date: '2020-08-10'
 ---

+# This is WIP

+This is a Work in progress post that I am continually updating as I continue to deepen my knowledge of JavaScript.
+Most everything here are just for coming back to review, but sometimes I'll note down something new I learn here too.

 # Learning more about Vue

 A year ago I would have said I was pretty good using Vue, now I know how much I don't really know.